vyrwu/.config/README.md

 - [x] Replace null-ls with conform & nvim-lint
 - [] .config: use ansible to manage all this stuff
 - [] .config/nvim: improve navigating across multiple files
 - [] .config/nvim: how to close these forever open buffers?
+- [] colorize nvim-tree based on git changes